Why Do Ember Tetra Change Color? Find Out Here

 Eliminate Stress

 One of the most common reasons for Ember Tetra changing colors is because they are stressed out.
-There are many ways you can help reduce stress in your fish tank, but the most important one is to make sure that it is properly cycled.
+You can help reduce stress in your fish tank in many ways, but the most important one is to ensure it is properly cycled.

 Add Plants And Decorations